swdevlin/ars-magica-grimoire/README.md

 This started as a project for producing a single PDF of all published spells for Ars Magica.

+## Example

+Andrew Breese, of [Iron-Bound Tome](https://ironboundtome.wordpress.com/) has been kind enough to use his excellent Ars Magica spell collection as a test collection for this project.
+An XML document with his spells, plus a sample PDF file, are in the examples\ibt folder.

 ## Requirements

 You will need to install Java.